-A mixed breed may be structurally sound and have good movement.
 A mixed breed may have outstanding health clearances.
+A mixed breed may even be structurally sound and have good movement.
 A mixed breed has no breed type though.
-To preserve and protect the breed we must have all three.
+To preserve and protect the breed we must have all three: breed type, soundness and good health.
 Like a stool with three legs, if one is longer than the other it is not functional.

-Most of us that own dogs today, as companions, performance partners, or show dogs, don’t actually use the dogs for what they were originally intended… even if we compete in herding trials.
+Most of us that own dogs today, as companions, performance partners, or show dogs, don’t actually use the dogs for what they were originally intended, such as herding.
+(That is even true if we compete in herding trials.)
 Because of this, over time it is easy for small shifts to occur, until the essence of the breed is slowly lost.
 Those things that can be lost or changed can be related to character, intelligence, and the physical structure to do the job they were created to do.

 This is where the breed standard comes in, because it describes all of these things.
 It is important to know that nothing is inconsequential in a breed standard.
 Every detail matters.
 No matter how long you have been in the breed… Never.
 Stop.
 Reading.
 The.
 Standard.